amoghmv/birthday_puzzle/README.md

 3. Answer it
 4. Can't be simpler than that

-> don't edit the code, goes without saying
+> don't edit the code, goes without saying.
 > works on phone, I made sure of it